Tips on How To Name Your Film or Video Production Company

 9. Use an ironic understatement as inspiration

-Many creatives like to be ironic with their naming convention.
-The best example of this is Anonymous Content and Working Title Films, both of which play off the idea of keeping a low profile or not being very creative.
+Many creatives like to be ironic with their naming conventions.
+The best examples are Anonymous Content and Working Title Films, which play off the idea of keeping a low profile or not being very creative.

 10. Use a grandiose, evocative metaphor as inspiration

 Paramount Pictures is the best example here.
-Think of being “paramount” – it conjures grandeur, being of peak importance, and meant to imply the company is at the top of its industry.
+Think of being “paramount” – conjures grandeur, being of peak importance, and is meant to imply the company is at the top of its industry.

 You can grab a thesaurus and look up similarly evocative words to unconsciously imply your eager pursuit for excellence.